hkparker/TLB/README.md

 Concepts
 --------

-TLJ contains a Server which acts on the unix.Listener interface, and clients that acts on the net.Conn interface.
+TLJ contains a server which acts on the unix.Listener interface, and clients that act on the net.Conn interface.
 Both server and client reference the same instance of a TypeStore, which holds all the structs that may be passed over the network.
 The server also has a tagging function, which tags accepted sockets.

 The server can accept structs from sockets with a specific tag with the server.Accept function.
-If the server needs to response, server.AcceptRequest can be used, which provides functionallity to respond down the socket the struct was recieved from.
+If the server needs to respond, server.AcceptRequest can be used, which provides functionallity to respond down the socket the struct was recieved on.

 Clients can use client.Message to send a struct to a server without recieving a response.
-If a response is desired, clients can use client.SendRequest, which returns a struct that can accept various structs as responses.
+If a response, or responses, are desired, clients can use client.Request, which provides functionallity to accept structs in response.

 Usage
 -----